thebustalab/phylochemistry/README.md

 4. Minor ticks for ggplot2 axes.
 5. Phylogenetic signal for discrete traits.
 6. Analyze multiple sequence alignments for sites associated with user-defined function
+7. Multiple column name, multiple row name data structures (aka "polylists").
+8. Draw annotated multiple sequence alignments.
+9. Use image analysis to automatically get the csv of a mass spectrum from a published image.
+10. Draw chemical structures in R from a csv of molecular coordinates.

 ## WRAPPED FEATURES